pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/one-to-one-join.md

  * __Single Field Match.__ The pipeline includes a `$lookup` join between a single field from each collection.
 For an illustration of performing a join based on two or more matching fields, see the [Multi-Field Join & One-to-Many](../moderate-examples/multi-one-to-many.html) example.

- * __First Element Assumption.__ The pipeline assumes that the relationship between the two collections is 1:1.
+ * __First Element Assumption.__ The pipeline assumes that the join between the two collections is 1:1.
 Therefore the returned array of joined elements coming out of the `$lookup` stage should contain precisely one array element.
 As a result, the pipeline extracts the data from this first array element only, using the `$first` operator.
 For an illustration of performing a 1:many join instead, see the [Multi-Field Join & One-to-Many](../moderate-examples/multi-one-to-many.html) example.